Cold Stone Creamery Cake Batter Ice Cream Easy Copycat Recipe

 The rich, fudgy cake and fluffy ice cream are a match made in heaven.
 You can also serve it a la mode with an equally delicious warm cookie or brownie.

-Alternatively, simply add different toppings to the ice cream, like Oreo crumbs, sprinkles, whipped cream, caramel sauce, or assorted chopped nuts.
-You can also purchase different types of waffle cones to serve the ice cream in.
+Alternatively, add toppings to the ice cream, like Oreo crumbs, sprinkles, whipped cream, caramel sauce, or assorted chopped nuts.
+You can also purchase different waffle cones to serve the ice cream.

 Storing Homemade Ice Cream